-- The confidential advisor shall not be obligated to report crimes to the institution or law enforcement in a way that identifies an alleged victim or an accused individual, unless otherwise required to do so by law. - f.
+- e.
+The confidential advisor shall not be obligated to report crimes to the institution or law enforcement in a way that identifies an alleged victim or an accused individual, unless otherwise required to do so by law. - f.
 Those individuals designated as confidential advisors shall complete online training developed by the Attorney General in collaboration with the Board of Regents.

 Consent - Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in a specific sexual activity.
 Silence alone, without actions evidencing permission, does not demonstrate Consent.
 Consent must be knowing and voluntary.
 To give Consent, a person must be of legal age.
 Assent does not constitute Consent if obtained through coercion or from an individual whom the Alleged Offender knows or reasonably should know is incapacitated.
 The responsibility of obtaining Consent rests with the person initiating sexual activity.
 Use of alcohol or drugs does not diminish one's responsibility to obtain Consent.
-Consent to engage in sexual activity may be withdrawn by any person at any time.
-Once withdrawal of Consent has been expressed, the sexual activity must cease.
+Consent to engage in sexual activity must cease.
 Consent is automatically withdrawn by a person who is no longer capable of giving Consent.
 A current or previous consensual dating or sexual relationship between the Parties does not itself imply Consent or preclude a finding of responsibility.